-BEST PLACES TO STAY IN LAKE GARDA – FOR ALL BUDGETS
+BEST PLACES TO STAY IN LAKE GARDA – GREAT HOTELS FOR ALL BUDGETS

 If you are planning a trip to Lake Garda, you have already made a great decision.
-Now there is probably the question about where to stay in Lake Garda?
+Lake Garda is a great travel destination.
+Now there is probably the question about where to stay in Lake Garda?!